Pastor's Initiative: Lecture tour

-During the tour Schüller expressed concern because he feels the Church hierarchy ignores the views of the faithful.
+During the tour Schüller expressed concern over his belief that the Church hierarchy ignores the views of the faithful:

 Support

-The movement claims the support of the majority of Austrian Catholic priests and enjoy further support elsewhere.
+The movement claims the support of the majority of Austrian Catholic priests and enjoy further support elsewhere:

-The group claims growing membership in other countries as well.
+The group also claims growing membership in other countries.

 Conflict

 The group is not recognised by any official representatives of the Catholic Church.
 The group's teaching has been criticised for its deviation from Catholic doctrine.

 Pope Benedict XVI criticised the movement several times in his weekly Wednesday audience, describing them as heretics and schismatics.
-By contrast, its founder, the Rev. Helmut Schüller, blames “absolutist monarchy” and resistance to change by the Vatican for a possible schism.
+By contrast, its founder, the Rev. Helmut Schüller, blames "absolutist monarchy" and resistance to change by the Vatican for a possible schism.